pustotnik/zenmake/docs/introduction.rst

       Details are :ref:`here<buildconf>`.
     - Distribution as zip application or as system package (pip).
       See :ref:`Installation<installation>`.
     - Automatic build order and dependencies.
-(Thanks to Waf_)
     - Automatic reconfiguring: no need to run command 'configure'.
     - Compiler autodetection.
-(Thanks to Waf_)
     - Building and running functional/unit tests including an ability to build and run tests only on changes.
 Details are :ref:`here<buildtests>`.
     - Running custom scripts during a build phase.